 - Set it up so that like goes with like: tops on the sofa, pants on this chair, dresses here, outerwear over here, and so on.

 - Johanna gave the lay of the land.
-First-come, first-served, and her only other rule was, “If you like something and someone else likes it too . . . be nice to each other.”
+First-come, first-served.
+Her only other rule was, “If you like something and someone else likes it too . . . be nice to each other.”

-- Johanna provided grocery bags for each person to use as we shopped, ate, drank, and caught up with each other.
+- Johanna provided grocery bags for each person to use as we swapped, ate, drank, and caught up with one another.

 - Bag up what’s left over.
 We had a dozen bags.